 Fact: Not true, as the disease may go on progressing if proper treatment is not taken.
 Medications can help in controlling the progress of the disease.

-Fact: this is a common misconception, but the truth is that levadopa can work effectively for many years but it should be known that it can only control the symptoms and not treat the disease.
+Fact: this is a common misconception, but the truth is that levodopa can work effectively for many years but it should be known that it can only control the symptoms and not treat the disease.

 Diagnosis of Parkinson’s disease:

-Diagnosing the condition at early stages is bit difficult.
-Physician may ask your medical history and perform general tests.
+Diagnosing the condition at early stages is a bit difficult.A Physician may ask about your medical history and perform general tests.
 There is no precise test for the disease.
-For the evaluation of your brain activity PET scan can be done.
-CT scan uses x rays to get the images of brain.
-MRI gives clearer image of brain than CT scan.
+For the evaluation of your brain activity, a PET scan can be done.
+CT scan uses X-rays to get the images of the brain.
+MRI gives a clearer image of the brain than a CT scan.
 Sometimes anti Parkinsonism drug is given to assess the improvement of your signs and symptoms.

 Treatment for Parkinson’s disease:

-Parkinson’s disease has no cure, but the Antiparkinson drugs are used to relieve the symptoms and give support in maintaining the patient’s mobility and functioning capability as long as possible.
+Parkinson’s disease has no cure, but Antiparkinson drugs are used to relieve the symptoms and give support in maintaining the patient’s mobility and functioning capability as long as possible.
 It can be divided into five classes:

 Other drugs falling in this category are Amantadine, Bromocriptine and Pergolide.

-MAO-B Inhibitors are the drugs that prevent the breakdown of dopamine by inhibiting the enzyme monoamine oxidase B. RasagilineandSelegiline are the drugs that fall under this category and they don’t offer any serious side effects.
+MAO-B Inhibitors are the drugs that prevent the breakdown of dopamine by inhibiting the enzyme monoamine oxidase B. Rasagiline and Selegiline are the drugs that fall under this category and they don’t offer any serious side effects.